hstoklosa/jwt-ext/README.md

 - subject
 - type

-This all is configured via `TokenParameters` builder.
+This all is configured via the `TokenParameters` builder.

 ### Check if JWT token is expired

-To check if JWT token is expired, call the method `isExpired(String token)` on `TokenService` object.
+To check if JWT token is expired, call the method `isExpired(String token)` on a `TokenService` object.

 ```java
 String token = "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c";